cd-public/learnobj/curriculum/Sys.md

 4. Articulate the concept of strong vs. weak scaling, i.e., how performance is affected by scale of problem vs. scale of resources to solve the problem.
 This can be motivated by the simple, real-world examples.
 [Familiarity]
-5. Design a simple logic circuit using the fundamental building blocks of logic design.
-[Usage]
-6. Use tools for capture, synthesis, and simulation to evaluate a logic design.
-[Usage]
 7. Write a simple sequential problem and a simple parallel version of the same program.
 [Usage]
 8. Evaluate performance of simple sequential and parallel versions of a program with different problem sizes, and be able to describe the speed-ups achieved.
 [Assessment]